-35 Fun Things to Do with NYC Kids Over the Holiday Break
+35 Fun Things to Do with Kids in NYC Over the Holiday Break

 Few places rival New York City for winter holiday activities, and the school break offers families plenty of free time to sample them all.
 We’ve rounded up 35 of our favorite winter break activities, most of which can be accessed with the swipe of a MetroCard.
 Fill your vacation with awesome museum outings, live stage shows, fancy meals, and magical holiday experiences.
 My family even braves the crowds at popular tourist attractions such as the Rockefeller Center tree and rink and department store holiday windows.

-Remember, NYC public school kids are out of school from Saturday, December 22 through Wednesday, January 2, so if you need more fun things to do over the 2018-2019 winter break, check out our December GoList, free December fun, and our daily Event Calendar.
+Remember, after a scheduling snafu the DOE added an extra day to the holiday break, meaning NYC public school kids are out from Saturday, December 21, 2019 through Wednesday, January 1, 2020.
+If you need more fun things to do over the 2019-2020 winter break, check out our December GoList, free December fun, and our daily Event Calendar.

 Be sure to click the links for complete details, including locations, dates, and prices.
 And don't forget to sign up for our FREE newsletters to get posts like this delivered to your inbox.

 There are plenty of places to see Santa in NYC, but nothing beats Macy's Santaland.
 Photo by Matthew Nighswander

 Carolers gather every year on Christmas Eve in Washington Square Park for a traditional, everybody's-invited singalong.
 FREE